top of page

 Invoicing and Payment

 Payments are due 1st of the month - one month in advance.
-Payments can be made by bank transfer, through Tax Free Childcare, a childcare voucher provider or by cash.
+Payments can be made by bank transfer, through Tax Free Childcare or a childcare voucher provider.

-Where possible I will be flexible to accommodate changing needs, so if hours need to be changed, reduced or additional hours required please contact me as soon as possible to discuss this.
+Where possible I will be flexible to accommodate changing needs, so if contracted hours need to be changed, reduced or additional hours required please contact me as soon as possible to discuss this.
 Four weeks’ notice must be given to reduce contractual hours.
-I am required to operate within statutory ratio’s (EYFS 2024) and am unable to go over those numbers.
+I am required to operate within ratio’s (EYFS September 2025) and am unable to go over those numbers.

 Late payment fee